Hybrid Systems for Sustainable Chemistry

 Natural photosynthesis serves as an inspiration for the development of sustainable fuel producing systems.
 We create such functional systems by integrating enzyme and synthetic catalysts in nanostructured, often photoactive materials.
-Our approach from synthetic and materials to biological chemistry is highly cross-disciplinary.
+Our cross-disciplinary approach ranges from synthetic and materials to biological chemistry.

 Synthesis.
 We synthesize and exploit physical and chemical catalysts in our hybrid systems.
 The former allows us to harvest light in the form of a dye and the latter catalyses the formation of an energy-rich compound, a fuel.
 We are particularly interested in bio-inspired catalysts for proton and carbon dioxide reduction.

 Chemical Biology.
 Nature provides us with highly efficient and selective metallo-enzymes.
 We are interested in understanding how these enzymes work, and applying these principles to design biomimetic catalysts and photochemical systems.
 We also use enzymes such as hydrogenases (proton to H2 conversion), photosystem II (water to O2) and formate dehydrogenase (CO2 to formic acid) as catalysts in biotechnologically relevant devices.

 Materials.
 Our synthetic and biological redox catalysts will ultimately end up on an electrode, where they will be interrogated by different electrochemical and photoelectrochemical techniques.
 This approach allows us to study their intrinsic catalytic properties and how the catalyst modification improves the electro- or photocatalytic perfomance of the solid-state material._______________________________________________

 Below please find an overview of some of our ongoing projects (last update: Dec 2015)

 Photocatalytic fuel generation with molecular catalysts on dye-sensitized TiO2